aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

 ```

 ## Conclusion
+In this lab you learned how you can protect your data using three foundational approaches: encryption, data access control, and data perimeter.

 ## Continue with the next lab
 You can move to the [lab 3](../02-lab-02/lab-03.md) which demonstrates how to implement monitoring, governance guardrails and security controls.